Keyboard shortcuts

 }

-Each confluence, module, and standalone organism exposes typed free-function constructors in the shape zipnet ships and builder reproduces (Organism::<D>::verb(&network, &Config)).
+Every organism (composite, module, or standalone) exposes typed free-function constructors in the shape zipnet ships and builder reproduces (Organism::<D>::verb(&network, &Config)).
 Raw mosaik IDs never cross a crate boundary.

 Fingerprint convention, not a registry